A Former Nxivm Cult Member Explains How She Recruited Thousands

 It was an outcome Edmondson never would have predicted when she signed on to take some courses in the early aughts.
 Over her decade plus with Nxivm, she rose to star recruiter, founder of the cult’s first and only Canadian chapter in Vancouver, and ultimately, to whistleblower.
-Here, she tells Refinery29 how cults hide the crazy and the pitch that brought in more than 2,000 new members.
+Here, she tells Refinery29 how cults recruit new members.

 Advertisement